fedepaol/hugoblog/content/posts/xdp-ate-my-packets-and-how-I-debugged-it.md

 ## Down the rabbit hole

-After realizing there was nothing wrong with the packet itself, I stopped and tried a fresh start: how to debug XDP?
+After looking at the code upside down, staring at wireshark hoping to spot a mistake in the packet and eventually realizing the packet was fine, I I stopped and tried a fresh start: how to debug XDP?

 Googling around, I found that ethtool is able to show some statistics about XDP, and that is what I did: